Primordial black holes from Volkov-Akulov-Starobinsky supergravity: Introduction

 Antoniadis, Dudas, Ferrara and Sagnotti proposed a Starobinsky-like model of inflation with the no-scale K\"ahler potential, coupled to the VA theory by using the nilpotent chiral superfield, which was dubbed the Volkov-Akulov-Starobinsky (VAS) supergravity \cite{Antoniadis:2014oya}.
 During inflation, the VAS model \cite{Antoniadis:2014oya} is consistent with the nilpotency constraint because $F^S\neq 0$.
 However, the $F^S$ vanishes in a Minkowski vacuum, which makes the solution $S=\chi^2/(2F^S)$ singular.
 The improved and generalized version of the VAS model with a non-vanishing $F^S$ in vacuum also, was proposed in Ref.~\cite{Aldabergenov:2020atd} with the same no-scale K\"ahler potential.
 The alternative VAS model with consistent vacuum structure but a different K\"ahler potential was studied in Ref.~\cite{DallAgata:2014qsj}.

 On the other hand, primordial black holes (PBH) is an interesting area of research that can give us more information about the inflationary and post-inflationary epoch.
 The absence of PBH signals in cosmological and astrophysical observations can constrain our models, whereas, if found, PBH masses and their distribution could teach us important details about the mechanisms of PBH production.
-There is also an intriguing possibility that PBH of certain masses make up the observed dark matter (DM).
+There is also an intriguing possibility that PBH of certain masses make up the observed dark matter (DM), see e.g., Refs.~\cite{Domenech:2021ztg,Escriva:2022duf} for a review.

-In this paper we consider PBH (as part of or whole dark matter) from the VAS supergravity.~\footnote{As regards PBH formation in other Starobinsky-like supergravity-based inflationary models like $\alpha$-attractors, see e.g., Refs.~\cite{Dalianis:2018frf,Mahbub:2019uhl,Aldabergenov:2020bpt,Nanopoulos:2020nnh,Ketov:2021fww,Aldabergenov:2022rfc,Frolovsky:2022qpg,Braglia:2022phb}.} We generalize the model of Ref.~\cite{Aldabergenov:2020atd} by extending the polynomial superpotential in order to derive the necessary conditions for the PBH production after inflation, and estimate PBH masses and abundance for the present DM.
+In this paper we consider PBH (as part of or whole DM) from the VAS supergravity.~\footnote{As regards PBH formation in other Starobinsky-like supergravity-based inflationary models like the $\alpha$-attractors, see e.g., Refs.~\cite{Dalianis:2018frf,Mahbub:2019uhl,Aldabergenov:2020bpt,Nanopoulos:2020nnh,Ketov:2021fww,Aldabergenov:2022rfc,Frolovsky:2022qpg,Heurtier:2022rhf,Braglia:2022phb}.} We generalize the model of Ref.~\cite{Aldabergenov:2020atd} by extending the polynomial superpotential in order to derive the necessary conditions for the PBH production after inflation, and estimate PBH masses and abundance for the present DM.
+We employ the standard scenario of PBH formation from single-field models of inflation, based on engineering a near-inflection point in the inflaton scalar potential leading to the ultra-slow-roll phase of inflation and the enhancement (peak) in the power spectrum of scalar curvature perturbations \cite{Garcia-Bellido:2017mdw,Germani:2017bcs}.
+Then the emerging large perturbations gravitationally collapse into PBH.
+We do not address non-Gaussianities and loop corrections in this paper, see Refs.~\cite{DeLuca:2022rfz,Riotto:2023hoz,Choudhury:2023vuj} for their possible impact.

 Our paper is organized as follows.
-Sec.~2 is our setup, where we recover the original Starobinsky model, and demonstrate how to create a stationary nearly-inflection point for the ultra-slow-roll (USR) phase.
+Sec.~2 is our setup, where we recover the original Starobinsky model, and demonstrate how to create a stationary near-inflection point for the ultra-slow-roll (USR) phase.
 In Sec.~3 we numerically derive inflationary solutions and show viability of our new model.
 The main part is Sec.~4 devoted to PBH formation from enhanced scalar perturbations and the related PBH-DM scenario.
 We also find the scalar-induced gravitational waves (GW) spectrum that can be tested by future space-based GW experiments.
 In Appendix we briefly summarize the technical details related to Mukhanov-Sasaki (MS) equation.
 We set the reduced Planck mass $M_{\rm Pl}=1$ unless it is stated otherwise.